 The pay of the Chief Executive and senior leadership team is reviewed annually and is normally increased in accordance with average earnings.
-The remuneration is reviewed to ensure that it is fair and not out of line with similar roles.
+The remuneration is reviewed to ensure that it is commensurate with similar roles.

 Related parties

 The Charity has two subsidiary companies.